-EXTENDED DENTAL BENEFIT OPTION: For an additional premium the Dental Treatment Benefit will be increased to pay all Reasonable and Customary charges for: examination, diagnoses and x-ray; restorative treatment; endodontics; and oral surgery (not to include periodontics or orthodontics); up to \$250 for dental prostheses toward the cost of a bridge, partial denture or denture, or for replacement in kind of previous dental repairs.
-If during the Benefit Period, the Insured's dentist certifies that treatment must be deferred, the Insurance Company will pay up to a maximum of \$100 in lieu of all other dental benefits.
+EXTENDED DENTAL BENEFIT OPTION

+For an additional premium the dental treatment benefit will be increased to pay all Reasonable and Customary charges for: examination, diagnoses and x-ray; restorative treatment; endodontics; and oral surgery (not to include periodontics or orthodontics); up to \$250 for dental prostheses toward the cost of a bridge, partial denture or denture, or for replacement in kind of previous dental repairs.
+If during the Benefit Period, the Insured's dentist certifies that treatment must be deferred, GTL will pay up to a maximum of \$100 in lieu of all other dental benefits.